chanux/blog/content/post/sayura-on-android.md

 During this whole process I was quite angry at 'the state of things' on web.
 Isn't it almost like the web is NOT a unifying platform anymore?
-But once I learned why things have to be the way they are I statrted to [appreciate](https://ferd.ca/complexity-has-to-live-somewhere.html) 'the complexity if trivial things' more.
+But once I learned why things have to be the way they are I started to [appreciate](https://ferd.ca/complexity-has-to-live-somewhere.html) 'the complexity if trivial things' more.
 The ride was quite educational and humbling.